 - Clean with a denture cleaner.
-Hand soap or mild dishwashing liquid can be used for cleaning dentures.
-Household cleansers and many toothpastes may be too abrasive for dentures and should not be used.
+Household cleansers and many kinds of toothpaste may be too abrasive for dentures and should not be used.
 Also, avoid using bleach, as this may whiten the pink portion of the denture.
 Ultrasonic cleaners can be used to care for dentures.
 These cleaners are small bathtub-like devices that contain a cleaning solution.
 The denture is immersed in the tub and then sound waves create a wave motion that dislodges the undesirable deposits.
-Use of an ultrasonic cleaner, however, does not replace a thorough daily brushing.
-Products with the American Dental Association (ADA) Seal of Acceptance are recommended since they have been evaluated for safety and effectiveness.

 - Take proper care of dentures when not wearing them.
 Dentures need to be kept moist when not being worn so they do not dry out or lose their shape.
 When not worn, dentures should be placed in a denture cleanser soaking solution or in water.
 However, if the denture has metal attachments, the attachments could tarnish if placed in a soaking solution.
 Your dentist can recommend the best methods for caring for your particular denture.
 Dentures should never be placed in hot water, which can cause them to warp.

 One or more follow-up appointments are generally needed soon after receiving dentures for any necessary adjustments.
 Never attempt to adjust or repair dentures yourself.
 Never bend any part of the clasp or metal attachments yourself; doing so can weaken the metal structure.
 “Do-it-yourself” repair kits can permanently damage dentures, and over-the-counter glues may contain harmful chemicals.